Age Your Money

 How much do you need for retirement?
 What’s the best place to save it?
 Those are questions that start to go well beyond budgeting.

 Much depends on your personal financial situation at that time.
-Just like budgeting for next week requires thoughtful examination of your priorities, so does saving for retirement.
+Just like assigning money for next week requires thoughtful examination of your priorities, so does saving for retirement.
 How long are you planning to work?
 When you stop, will you still be making mortgage payments?
 Still paying for kids’ (or grandkids’!) college tuition?
 Do you dream of a simple retirement?
 Or of traveling the world?

 Our recommendation is that you do some thinking about these questions and others, even if retirement feels like an impossibly long way off.
 Then find someone to talk to that you trust.